lifemikey/objectstorage-swift/connect-object-storage-using-winscp.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-05-15"
+lastupdated: "2018-07-10"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

-# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift using WinSCP
+# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift by using WinSCP

-{{site.data.keyword.objectstorageshort}} is a useful utility for backing data up as well as using the ability to use your own images (See: [Import an image](https://console.bluemix.net/docs/infrastructure/image-templates/import-image.html)).
-While most commonly, you'll access Object Storage using it's REST API, you are also able to use WinSCP to upload files to your {{site.data.keyword.objectstorageshort}} account.
-You'll simply need a couple of pieces of information to perform this.
+{{site.data.keyword.objectstorageshort}} is a useful utility for backing up data and using your own images (See: [Import an image](https://console.bluemix.net/docs/infrastructure/image-templates/import-image.html)).
+While most commonly, people access Object Storage by using its REST API, you can also use WinSCP to upload files to your {{site.data.keyword.objectstorageshort}} account.
+Use this information to establish connection.

  - Protocol - SFTP
  - Port - 22
- - Host name - (dc endpoint).objectstorage.softlayer.net
+ - Host name - `(dc endpoint).objectstorage.softlayer.net`
- - Username - SLOS(accountID)-2:(portal username)
+ - User name - `SLOS(accountID)-2:(portal username)`
  - Password - (API Key)

  ![User Credentials](/images/Object_storage_credentials.png)